Designations Congruent with Things: A Correspondence In Two Parts

 Dictation 23

-Dear Mako, good news, I’m not going to die of insomnia, at least not today, because Dr. Gottlieb spent seven hours reading to me while I was semi-conscious last night until I finally managed to make it past stage one sleep.
-In related news, this morning I stepped on him, told him I hated him, and then he left before he murdered me.
+Dear Mako, good news, I’m not going to die of insomnia, at least not today, because Dr. Gottlieb spent seven hours reading to me while I was semi-conscious last night until I finally made it past stage one sleep.
+In related news, this morning I stepped on him, told him I hated him, then he left before he murdered me.
 How are things with you?

 Dictation 24